Abhi7847/Abhi7847/README.md

 - 👋 Hi, I’m Abhiram
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning MSc Data Analytics
-- 💞️ I’m looking to collaborate on begginers projects
+- 💞️ Programmers who want to learn the more advanced features of R and Python Programming.

 <!---